-One of the main physiological functions of human growth hormone is to act on the liver and other tissues in order to produce somatomedins, this is able to in turn induce growth by direct action on the target tissues.
-HGH can exerts its effect directly on target organs such as muscles, cartilage and bones or indirectly through the release of insulin-like growth factor (IGF) that is produced in the liver.
+One of the main physiological functions of hGH is to act on the liver and other tissues in order to produce somatomedins, this is able to in turn induce growth by direct action on the target tissues.
+Human growth hormone can exerts its effect directly on target organs such as muscles, cartilage and bones or indirectly through the release of insulin-like growth factor (IGF) that is produced in the liver.
 Unlike hGH which in adults can average about 5 peaks lasting 10-30 minutes a day, the concentration of somatomedin present in serum is kept stable by virtue of being largely bound to circulating plasma proteins.

-The measurement of serum hGH using the following growth hormone ELISA kit is useful for:
+The measurement of serum human growth hormone (hGH)can be useful for:

 (a).
 Index of pituitary function when hypopituitarism (either idiopathic or due to tumour and surgery) is suspected.